Watch Mae Muller's performance at this year's Eurovision

-Muller performed ‘I Wrote A Song’ as the last performance of the evening – you can watch footage and reaction of the moment below.
+Muller performed ‘I Wrote A Song’ as the last performance of the evening – you can watch footage and reaction to the moment below.

 WE ABSOLUTELY LOVED HER IN HERE.